OctopusDeploy/docs/docs/packaging-applications/package-id.md

 - Must be unique within your Octopus Deploy instance.

+Additionally, avoid using numbers in your package ID.
+This is because the package ID and version number will be combined like so:

+> `<id>.<version>.<extension>`

+For instance:

+> `Sample.Web.2.3.tar.gz`

+Including numbers in the package ID will result in the version being incorrectly parsed.

 ## Best Practice

 We recommend naming your packages similar to namespaces in .NET. i.e. Pascal-cased and dot-separated.